Assessment at Counseling and Wellness Services

 Counseling and Wellness Services (CWS) offers several types of assessment as a standalone service, meaning that the individual may participate in the assessment without being involved in any other services at CWS.
 The types of assessment offered as a standalone service are assessment for Attention-Deficit/Hyperactivity Disorder, assessment for learning disorders, and assessment for diagnostic clarification.

-Assessment services are provided at a cost of $15 per hour.
+Assessment services are provided at no additional cost if the student pays the semester CWS Fee.
+If the CWS Fee has not been paid, the cost is $20 per hour of assessment.
 A $20 missed session fee will be assessed under the following conditions:

 - The client does not show for their appointment